About

 Lei’s work has been published at top-tier HCI venues including CHI, UIST, and CSCW.
 His first-authored papers have received a best paper award at CSCW 2022 and a best short paper award at VL/HCC 2019.
 Lei interned at Snap Research twice (Summer 2021 & 2022), working with Dr. Andrés Monroy-Hernández, Dr. Rajan Vaish, and Dr. Fannie Liu.
 He holds a BE in Software Engineering from Shanghai Jiao Tong University.
 Outside of work, Lei is passionate about music production, skateboards, and 35mm film photography.

 📢 Lei will join New Jersey Institute of Technology (NJIT) as a tenure-track assistant professor, starting Spring 2025.
-He will be recruiting students at all levels to work on exciting research projects.
-Please reach out if you are interested.
+He will be recruiting students at all levels (post-docs, PhDs, masters, undergrads, and visitors) to work on exciting research projects.
+Please check out our join-us page for more details.

 📩 raynez@princeton.edu